ncsu-geoforall-lab/open-science-course/topics/notebooks.rst

 also known as notebook interfaces or data science notebooks.
 These notebooks are electronic, interactive notebooks used for data analysis, visualization, computations and programming.
-It pairs the functionality of word processing software with both the shell and kernel of that notebook's programming language.
+Computational notebooks serve as word processing software, software development tool, and as a record of the result.
-Examples of the notebook interface include the Mathematica notebook, Maple worksheet, MATLAB notebook, IPython/Jupyter, R Markdown, Apache Zeppelin, Apache Spark Notebook, and the Databricks cloud.[2]
+We will focus on one specific notebook software called Jupyter.

 Jupyter Notebooks (formerly IPython Notebooks) are a tool aspiring to be a standard way of modern and future data analysis.
 The notebook format